Scheme: Newton Advanced Fellowship

 Organisation: Ulster University

 Summary: Reserach area: combustion physics and flame dynamics in ambient air flows having applications for fire

-The flame base drag length of pool fire in cross flows were studied, especially concerning the effect of ambient pressure, by conducting experiments at atmospheric and sub-atmospheric pressures.
-The combined effects of air flow and pressure were investigated by a series of experiments conducted in a specially built wind tunnel in Lhasa, a city on the Tibetan plateau where the altitude is 3650 m and the local atmospheric pressure condition is naturally low (64 kPa).
-This is the first work investigating the flame base drag length of pool fires at sub-atmospheric pressure.
-It was found that flame base drag length is larger at sub-atmospheric pressure and increases with increase in fuel supply rate or cross flow air speed, and decreases with increase in pool size.
-A new theoretical approach is proposed which accounts for the relation of wind forces with the buoyancy of the flame and the interaction of wind with the total heat release rate from the fire.
-Three independent dimensionless quantities are introduced: the (inverse) fire source Froude number owing to flame buoyancy, the total buoyancy wind interaction number which can be reduced to a Froude number, and the ratio of fuel vapor density near the surface to the air density.
-All these pioneer unique efforts contribute a big forward step to advance the understanding of our community on the flame base drag behaviors of pool fire, from commonly in normal pressure condition in the past to a new field of in sub-atmospheric pressure conditions.
+The blow-out limits of nonpremixed turbulent jet flames in cross flows were studied, especially concerning the effect of ambient pressure, by conducting experiments at atmospheric and sub-atmospheric pressures.
+The combined effects of air flow and pressure were investigated by a series of experiments conducted in a specially built wind tunnel in Lhasa, a city on the Tibetan plateau where the altitude is 3650 m and the atmospheric pressure condition is naturally low (64 kPa).
+This is the first work reveals that the flame is harder to be stabilized or easier to be blown-out in a sub-atmospheric pressure than that in normal pressure.
+It was found that the blow-out limit of the air speed of the cross flow first increased (“cross flow dominant” regime) and then decreased (“fuel jet dominant” regime) as the fuel jet velocity increased in both pressures; however, the blow-out limit of the air speed of the cross flow was much lower at sub-atmospheric pressure than that at standard atmospheric pressure whereas the domain of the blow-out limit curve (in a plot of the air speed of the cross flow versus the fuel jet velocity) shrank as the pressure decreased.
+A new physical model based on Damköhler number for blow-out behavior with combined effects due to cross flow and sub-atmospheric pressure was brought forward.
+All these pioneer unique efforts contribute a big forward step to advance the understanding of our community on the stabilization of nonpremixed turbulent jet flames, from commonly in quiescent air and normal pressure condition in the past to a new field in cross flow and sub-atmospheric pressure conditions.